 PLR schemes already exist and compensate authors for lending of printed works in Canada, throughout the European Union, and elsewhere.
 The PLR scheme already successfully in operation for many years in the UK was expanded to cover digital “e-lending” in 2018, and many other countries are similarly extending PLR to “e-lending”.

-If authors were fairly compensated, through licensing fees and/or PLR payments, most of us would be eager to participate in projects to digitize our backlists and distribute them to students for distance learning.
+PLR schemes are intended as a supplement to, not a substitute for, purchases of books or e-book licenses.
+But if authors were fairly compensated, through licensing fees and PLR payments, most of us would be eager to participate in projects to digitize our backlists and distribute them to students for distance learning.
 But authors need to be involved in these projects, and we need to be fairly paid.